 The next step was to introduce Alpaca Style products to the U.S. market where the clients were high-end boutiques and since 2004, Alpaca Style products were introduced in the high-end catalog of the National Geographic.

-Today the company is developing the local market but always searching new clients around the world that are looking for beautiful garments that in our case are done by talented women of indigenous origin at 4.000 meters above the sea level.
+Today the company is developing the local market but always searching new clients around the world that are looking for beautiful garments that in our case are done by talented women of indigenous origin at 4.000 meters 12.000 feet).